-The game of “Hide & Seek” between Joanne and Bryant carried on throughout the following week.
+The game of “Hide and Seek” between Joanne and Bryant carried on throughout the following week.
 As for the others, they were waiting for Jacky to make a move.
-Wallace had called off the stalking mission already and had of course passed the words on to Tony.
+Wallace had called off the stalking mission already and had, of course, passed the words on to Tony.
 Yet it wasn’t like Tony was that active in their side mission, because he was quite occupied with the recent land redevelopment project that was handed to him not long ago.
 His busy schedule also meant he wasn’t seen going to places with Esther anymore.
 Yet both Kris and Eddie weren’t making their moves either.
 They were also busy at work, especially Eddie who was swamped with the current clients.
 He had two big projects on hand and didn’t have time to stick around and be on the in with the rest of the gang anymore.
 That also meant Janine and Esther were as swamped at work.
 On the other hand, the others were back to planning for the wedding or helping with the planning.

-Before the week wrapped up and allowed them sometime to breathe though, something else happened.
-In fact, several things happened on that Thursday.
+Before the week wrapped up and allowed them some time to breathe though, something else happened.
+In fact, several things happened that Thursday.
 It started with Esther’s meeting with Tony for lunch.
 At least he said it was lunch.
 Indeed, he had bought her lunch ahead of time and had allowed her to eat in the car while he was driving to the location.
-Esther guessed it was because he had to go to another location for work related matters so she didn’t mind.
+Esther guessed it was because he had to go to another location for work-related matters so she didn’t mind.
 She only ate in silence as he drove.
 Once in a while, she would also offer him some food yet he had shaken his head.
 She pondered what was bothering him–though she didn’t want to distract him any further.
 Halfway there, Esther stopped eating and put the rest away, making sure to clean up so there were no crumbs scattered around her spot.

 “What’s going on here?”
 Esther finally asked when Tony had turned toward the road that led into the countryside.

 “You’ll know when we get there,” Tony replied.